FREQUENTLY ASKED QUESTIONS

 A domain name is either transferred or the dispute is denied and the respondent keeps the domain name.
 It is also possible to seek cancellation of the domain name.

-There are no monetary damages applied in ZADRR domain name disputes, and no injunctive relief is available.
-The accredited domain name registries, which have agreed to abide by the ZADRR, implement a decision after a period of ten days, unless the decision is appealed.
+There are no monetary damages applied in ZAADRP domain name disputes, and no injunctive relief is available.
+The accredited domain name registries, which have agreed to abide by the ZAADRP, implement a decision after a period of ten days, unless the decision is appealed.
 The adjudicator's decisions are binding in the sense that accredited registries are bound to take the necessary steps to enforce a decision, such as transferring the name concerned.

 1. What are the typical cases that the Regulations are designed to resolve?

 Typically the ZAADRP is meant to be used by third parties who want to complain about a domain name which infringes on their rights.
 For further information about "rights" click here.
 The ZAADRP will thus broadly deal with the following cases:

 i. where a domain name has been registered by the owner with the intention of selling the domain name;

 ii. where the registered domain name incorporates the name of a business competitor;

 iii. where the domain name incorporates a well-known company name or trademark;